Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Application: Heterogeneous Income Elasticities of Demand

 The income elasticity of demand describes how household expenditure on particular goods or services responds to household income(or total expenditure).
 This concept has long attracted substantial attention for its ability to reveal households' strategies in resource allocation. \citet{bobonis2009allocation} emphasized that resource allocation is an endogenous optimization process.
 A large body of related works have committed to elasticity of demand on various commodities, dealing with the endogeneity arising from income(total expenditure).
-For example, \citet{blundell2007semi} evaluated UK households' income elasticities of demand for seven categories of nondurables and services among UK households, using the household head's earnings as an instrumental variable.
+For example, \citet{blundell2007semi} evaluated UK households' income elasticities of demand for seven categories of nondurables and services among UK households, using the household head's earnings as an excluded instrumental variable.

 Despite substantial progress in the literature, most studies on income elasticities have focused exclusively on the average effect of income (or total expenditure), and implicitly assumed that household preferences are constant.
-The heterogeneity across unobserved preference has often been ignored, leading to an incomplete understanding of distributional heterogeneity. \citet{lyssiotou1999preference} found that income elasticities are inherently heterogeneous because they differ across individuals with distinct consumption patterns and preferences.
+The heterogeneity across relative ranks of commodity expenditure has often been ignored, leading to an incomplete understanding of distributional heterogeneity. \citet{lyssiotou1999preference} found that income elasticities are inherently heterogeneous because they differ across individuals with distinct consumption patterns.
 Also, \citet{lewbel2006engel} documented that the discrepancy between observed budget share and its fitted value widens markedly as income (total expenditure) rises.
 Since then, heteroskedasticity has been recognized as an important source of heterogeneity in the income elasticities of demand (\citet{pryce2019alcohol}).

 In practice, a non-negligible proportion of households never purchase certain goods or services.
 For instance, individuals who never smoke or drink allocate zero expense to cigarettes or alcohol, resulting in censored expenditure data at zero.
 Such censoring, which frequently occurs in household consumption data, poses challenges for estimating distributional effects with respect to income. \citet{chernozhukov2015quantile} applied the CQIV method to estimate the elasticity of alcohol demand using data from the UK Family Expenditure Survey.
 However, possible heteroskedasticity within expenditure can induce heterogeneous distributional effects, which in turn may lead to incorrect subsample selection and then inconsistency of the CQIV estimator.